-When I think of adventure expeditions images of men with ice hanging from their beards comes to mind.
+When I think of adventure expeditions images of men with ice hanging from their beards come to mind.
 Adventure travel, in my own head, is set aside for those that try to navigate some unexplored land hoping to be the first to ever complete the challenge in order to win notoriety of being the only human being to date to ever traverse the unforgiving landscape meant only for beasts that have evolved to survive in the harsh surroundings.

 More simply put, adventure world travel is definitely not for the fainthearted.

 Explorers have always looked to push boundaries, explore the unknown and step onto ground that has never before seen human footprints.
-From the time of Christopher Columbus people have been trying to push the boundaries in the hope of discovering something new.
+From the time of Christopher, Columbus people have been trying to push the boundaries in the hope of discovering something new.
 Today it is no different.
-It may seem like there is no where left to explore but the world is still a very large place.
+It may seem like there is nowhere left to explore but the world is still a very large place.

 Brit Ed Stafford is one such explorer still undertaking expeditions to far-flung places that push him fully to his limits.
 I mean, who in their right mind would opt to walk the length of the Amazon, taking 860 days to trek the 4,000 miles from source to sea along the river.

-“You own travel ambitions might be very different but the most important thing about adventure is also the most simple: get up and go.”
+“Your own travel ambitions might be very different but the most important thing about adventure is also the most simple: get up and go.”

 In his latest book, Adventures for a Lifetime, Ed highlights that just because man now has the means to travel further there are still some very untouched parts of the world.
-Ranulph Fiennes, fellow explorer, provided the forward for this book and points out that “the challenges set out… vary greatly but they are linked to a common thread.
+Ranulph Fiennes, a fellow explorer, provided the forward for this book and points out that “the challenges set out… vary greatly but they are linked to a common thread.
 They all encourage the reader to discover the emotional and spiritual rewards a person can best experience when exposed to genuine risk”.